card-board-ai/Training/README.md

 # Training

+## Project Setup
-Need to have [poetry](https://python-poetry.org/docs/) on path
+1. Need to have [poetry](https://python-poetry.org/docs/) on path 2.Clone project

-Clone project

-Run `poetry install` in project
+3.Run `poetry install` in project

+To run the script - `poetry run python Trainer.py`

 **Note**